 - Spread it on hot or cold sandwiches- anything from turkey sandwiches to grilled cheese

-- Top grilled chicken breasts, fish or other meats with it
+- Use it to top grilled chicken breasts, fish or other meat

-- Mix it with a little ricotta or goat cheese and use it as a stuffing for chicken breasts or pork chops
+- Mix pesto rosso with a little ricotta or goat cheese and use it as a stuffing for chicken breasts or pork chops

-- Add flavor to vegetarian or egg dishes- try stirring a spoonful into sautéed vegetables or a frittata
+- Use it to add flavor to vegetarian dishes.
+Try stirring a spoonful of pesto rosso into sautéed vegetables

 - Mix it with Greek yogurt to make a healthy dip for vegetables or chips

-- Spread it on garlic bread for an extra hit of flavor
+- Spread it on garlic bread for an extra pop of flavor

-- Use it onto homemade pizza dough as an alternative to tomato sauce
+- Use pesto rosso on homemade pizza as an alternative to tomato sauce

-- Spread it on toasted country bread and top it off with some arugula and shavings of Parmigiano Reggiano for a healthy snack
+- Spread it on crostini and top it off with some arugula and shaved parmesan for a nice appetizer

 - 1 teaspoon balsamic vinegar